ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_30_AMOC.md

 Ancillary figures and datasets:
 -------------------------------
 In addition to the main figure, diagnostics may produce several figures and datasets along the way or several versions of the main figure.
 Please use this space to highlight anything that may be useful for future iterations:

+In addition to the final figure, the AMOC diagnostic can produce a single figure plot for each pane.

 Additional datasets: